opendaylight/docs/docs/user-guide/service-function-chaining.rst

 This table is only populated when PacketIn packets are received from the switch for TcpProxy type SFs.
-These flows are created with an inactivity timer of 60 seconds and will be automatically deleted upon expiration.
+These flows are created with an inactivity timer of 60 seconds and are automatically deleted upon expiration.

 Next Hop Table detailed
 ^^^^^^^^^^^^^^^^^^^^^^^